 Still, we need to speak out.
 Though Jesus said he didn’t come to judge the world, but to save it, many people were self-righteously indignant at what he said and took offense to it.
 People still react that way today.

 We can affirm that black lives DO matter.
-We can say that black lives matter while distinguishing ourselves from the organizations that operate on platforms of critical race theory and other principals that are antithetical to the Gospel.
-We can acknowledge areas of common ground without giving that ground over to heretical positions.
+We can say that black lives matter while distinguishing ourselves from the organizations that operate on platforms and principals that are antithetical to the Gospel.
+We can acknowledge areas of common ground (identifying injustice, for instance) without giving ourselves to heretical positions.

 We can, and we must, stand for justice and stand against injustice when we encounter it.
-If the church won’t stand for justice and stand against injustice, other people will.
-If the church abdicates that space to others, the result will not be true justice, and God will not be fully represented and accurately to the world by the church.
+If the church won’t stand for justice and won’t stand against injustice, other people will.
+If the church abdicates that space to others, the result will not be true justice, and God will not be fully or accurately represented and to the world by the church.